| Duration: | 9 Day(s) - 8 Night(s) |

 Overnight at the Pink Lake

-After breakfast, we will drive for Pink Lake.
+After breakfast, we will drive to Pink Lake.

-Located nearby the Atlantic Ocean this Lake is famous for being the final stage of the former Paris-Dakar race and the second place in high salt concentration after the dead sea in Israel.
+Located near the Atlantic Ocean, this Lake is famous for being the final stage of the former Paris-Dakar race and the second place in high salt concentration after the Dead Sea in Israel.

 Lunch at the lake and continuation to the seaside resort in Somone.

-Somone delta is a reserve in front of the Atlantic Ocean mouth, made by a flora of mangrove trees and where are living different kinds of birds like pelicans, sterns, seagulls, heron, kingfisher…
+Somone delta is a reserve in front of the Atlantic Ocean mouth, made by a flora of mangrove trees, and where different kinds of birds like pelicans, storks, seagulls, herons, kingfishers…

-By catamaran we will go to meet that winged specie, enjoying sunset between the delta and the Atlantic
+By catamaran, we will go to meet that winged species, enjoying the sunset between the delta and the Atlantic

 Overnight in Somone

-This morning we will check out from the West Coast and head for the North border of the Gambia
+This morning, we will check out from the West Coast and head for the northern border of the Gambia

 Let us stop and visit Joal Fadiouth

-Joel was a Portuguese settlement in the 16 century and the native place of the first president of Senegal
+Joel was a Portuguese settlement in the 16th century, and the native place of the first president of Senegal

-Walking through this traditional Serrere village to meet and interact with the local peoples.
-Visit the cathedral, the marketplace, the sacred baobab tree, and on another bridge reach the mixte Cemetary where Muslims, animists, and Christians are buried side by side…
+Walking through this traditional Serrere village to meet and interact with the local people.
+Visit the cathedral, the marketplace, the sacred baobab tree, and on another bridge reach the Mixte Cemetery where Muslims, animists, and Christians are buried side by side…

-By dugout boat, we will sail back on the mainland and route to Toubacouta at the East bank of the Saloum river
+By dugout boat, we will sail back to the mainland and route to Toubacouta at the East bank of the Saloum river

 Overnight in Toubacouta

-After breakfast in front of the Saloum Delta, we will reach Fathala reserve, a hotspot for spectacular birdlife, as Abyssinian roller, red-billed calao, helmeted guinea fowls, parrots, woodland kingfisher ….
+After breakfast in front of the Saloum Delta, we will reach Fathala reserve, a hotspot for spectacular birdlife, as Abyssinian roller, red-billed calao, helmeted guinea fowl, parrots, and woodland kingfisher.

-Accompanied by local guides, we will have less than an hour, with the king of the Jungle, a rare opportunity for a great postal card
+Accompanied by local guides, we will have less than an hour with the king of the Jungle, a rare opportunity for a great postcard

-After this adrenaline rushes, way for the border formalities, and continue to Jufureh.
-Fort James on Kunta Kinteh Island, built-in 1651, was a British trading post.
+After this adrenaline rush, way for the border formalities, and continue to Jufureh.
+Fort James on Kunta Kinteh Island, built in 1651, was a British trading post.
 Situated opposite the French trading post of Albreda, it was the scene of numerous skirmishes between the British and the French, as a result of which it was damaged and rebuilt many times.

-The fort insured the safe passage of British and American slave ships until it finally fell into disuse in 1779.
-The Claim by Alex Haley, authors of Roots, has traced his ancestors, the Kinteh Family, back to Jufureh a traditional Mandinka village, for brief tours that include the Kinteh family compound and way back to Bara for our ferry to BanjulOvernight in Banjul
+The fort ensured the safe passage of British and American slave ships until it finally fell into disuse in 1779.
+The Claim by Alex Haley, author of Roots, has traced his ancestors, the Kinteh Family, back to Jufureh, a traditional Mandinka village, for brief tours that include the Kinteh family compound and way back to Bara for our ferry to BanjulOvernight in Banjul.

 Breakfast in the Gambia, this former British colony, followed by a tour in the capital through its markets and museums